bteleuca/sas-viya-azure-openai-integrations/data_query_using_natural_language/README.md

 The simplest way to manage your Azure OpenAI keys and endpoints is by using environment variables.
 This keeps your sensitive information out of your codebase and Docker images.

-You can use a **`.env`** file in the same directory as the Dockerfile to store your environment variables and pass them to the container:
+Create a **`.env`** file in the same directory as the Dockerfile to store your environment variables and pass them to the container.
+Create a `.env` file with the following content:

-Create a .env file:

 ```txt
 OPENAI_URI=Your_Azure_OpenAI_Endpoint